Department of International Health & Sustainable Development

 The purpose of this course is to gain an in-depth understanding of the origins, evolution, and characteristics of Sustainable Human Development (SHD) both in terms of formulation and implementation.
 SHD is a holistic approach to development, encompassing economic, political, social, and environmental issues that are interdependent and complementary.
 We will first present an introduction to the notion and history of global development and examine different theories and strategies that have dominated the field since the 1950s, with a particular emphasis on SHD.
 We will then address various thematic issues and goals of development, such as understanding multifaceted poverty, improving health and education outcomes, striving for social inclusion, addressing the many consequences of climate change, and managing today’s migrations.

-IHSD 7210 Survey Data Analysis in Family Planning/Reproductive Health Research (3)
+IHSD 7210 Using Survey Data for Population Health Research (3)

 This course is intended for doctoral and advanced Masters students.
-The course will introduce students to key concepts and measures used in the monitoring and evaluation of family planning and reproductive health (FP/RH) programs.
-Students will gain an understanding of reproductive health and health service indicators, data sources and their strengths and limitations.
-This course also provides basic hands-on quantitative skills that are essential in conducting monitoring and evaluation exercises in FP/RHprograms.
-Students will learn how to use the Stata statistical software package to manage and analyze survey data and to construct reproductive health indicators.
-Students will also learn to interpret and present quantitative data, using graphs and tables, in ways that are suitable for scientific manuscripts.
+The course will introduce students to key concepts and measures used in the monitoring and evaluation of global health programs.
+Students will gain an understanding of indicators related to population health and health services, data sources, measurements, and their strengths and limitations.
+This course also provides basic hands-on quantitative skills that are essential in conducting M&E exercises in health programs in LMICs.
+Students will learn how to use the Stata statistical software package manage and analyze survey data and to measure population health indicators.
+Students will also learn to interpret and present quantitative data, using graphs and tables, in ways suitable for scientific manuscripts.

 IHSD 7300 Implementation Practice (3)